University of North Carolina Wilmington

 My research focuses on the evolution and paleoecology of Coastal Plain molluscs.
 I am especially interested in the evolutionary process and the factors that control it, and I believe that the fossil record contains data essential for deciphering this process.
 My initial studies, a test of the hypothesis of punctuated equilibrium, investigated tempo and mode of evolution of the Miocene mollusc fauna of Maryland.
 More recent and current work focuses on evolutionary paleoecology, with a particular interest in the role of ecological factors, such as predation, in evolution.
 A major thrust of this work has involved testing Vermeij’s hypothesis of escalation, which proposes that biological hazards such as predation, along with adaptation to those hazards, have increased through geological time.
 Thor Hansen (Western Washington University) and I have compiled a database on predation by shell-drilling naticid gastropods in the Gulf and Atlantic Coastal Plain; our collections now include >150,000 mollusc specimens of Cretaceous through Pleistocene age.
 We have used these data to test a variety of hypotheses about the dynamics and evolutionary history of predator-prey interactions, predator-prey coevolution and escalation, the ecology of mass extinctions and recoveries of mollusc faunas, and spatial variation in predation (in part in collaboration with middle school teachers and students in “The Moonsnail Project”).

 I enjoy collaborating on my research with students at all levels, from undergraduate to PhD.
-Recent and current work in collaboration with graduate students includes: the ecological response of the Iceland molluscan fauna to the invasion of predatory gastropods during the Pliocene; taphonomy of an ophiuroid mass mortality bed in Mexico; geographic variation in drilling predation in Brazil and Argentina; relationship between drilling predation and prey diversity in the US Coastal Plain and Europe; conditions under which cannibalism by drilling predators occurs; metabolism and extinction susceptibility in Plio-Pleistocene bivalves.
-In addition, I serve as principal investigator on the National Science Foundation project: “Research Experiences for Undergraduates in Biodiversity Conservation” (Greg Dietl, Paleontological Research Institution, co-PI).
-This program has brought nine students per year from across the US to UNCWduring summers 2008-1010 to collect and compare data from the fossil and archeological record and modern marine communities to understand anthropogenic ecosystem change.
+I have coauthored papers or abstracts with 65 graduate students and more than 160 undergraduate students.
+Recent and current work in collaboration with graduate students includes: the ecological response of the Iceland molluscan fauna to the invasion of predatory gastropods during the Pliocene; taphonomy of an ophiuroid mass mortality bed in Mexico; geographic variation in drilling predation in North America, Brazil and Argentina; relationship between drilling predation and prey diversity in the US Coastal Plain and Europe; conditions under which cannibalism by drilling predators occurs; metabolism and extinction susceptibility in Plio-Pleistocene bivalves; escalation, coevolution, and drilling predation on bivalves and gastropods; factors affecting durophagous predation in ammonites, bivalves, and gastropods; live-dead comparisons of molluscan assemblages as tools in conservation paleobiology; life span bias in the fossil record; season of mortality due to drilling and crushing predation on Pleistocene bivalves.

 College of Wooster